-7. Tenant Focus Groups
+7. Tenant Scrutiny Panel

 As a fully mutual housing co-operative, tenant participation is built into the structure of the Co-operative.
-The Co-operative is also committed to ensuring that tenant members have an opportunity to participate in other ways.
+However, the Co-operative is committed to ensuring that tenant members also have an opportunity to participate in other ways.

-For more detailed scrutiny and feedback tenant focus groups will be able to independently scrutinise the Co-operative's performance and look at ways in which to improve the service members and tenants receive.
+For more detailed scrutiny and feedback the Tenant Scrutiny Panel will be responsible for working independently to scrutinise the Co-operative's performance and look at ways in which to improve the service members and tenants receive.